alperkan1/JSGENERALQUESTIONGAME/README.md

 #### As a returning user, I want to be able to change questions depending what the customer wants.

-By making a small chnage on the JS code it is very easy to implement questions that the user might want.
+By making a small change on the JS code it is very easy to implement questions that the user might want.

 #### As a returning user, I want to be able to get my score.